FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 Fast or labored breathing

-Open-mouth breathing, or your cat can’t get comfortable.
+Open-mouth breathing, obvious effort, or your cat cannot settle comfortably.

 Sudden belly swelling

-Paired with weakness, poor appetite, or rapid decline.
+Especially if paired with weakness, appetite loss, or rapid decline.

 Not eating for 24 hours